Hawaii Court Records

 What are Hawaii Traffic Tickets?

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless they are juvenile

-• The location or assumed location of the document or person involved
+- The location or assumed location of the record or person involved

 What Does a Traffic Citation Mean?